-At the date of approval of these regulatory accounts, the following relevant standards and interpretations were in issue but not yet effective.
-The Directors anticipate that the adoption of these standards and interpretations will have no material impact on the Group's regulatory accounts.
+At the date of approval of these financial statements, the following relevant standards and interpretations were in issue but not yet effective.
+The Directors anticipate that the adoption of these standards and interpretations will have no material impact on the Group's financial statements.